jupegarnica/garn-validator/README.md

 ### arrayOf

-As we use the array `[]` as enum, if you need to check the items of an array you should treat it as an object and check against an schema.
+As we use the array `[]` as enum, if you need to check the items of an array, you should treat it as an object and check against an schema.

 ```js
 import is from "garn-validator";